delomast/mhFromLowDepSeq/README.md

  Method: Mixture models fit with EM algorithms to infer allele frequencies (will add more here later).

+ Limitations: Can only handle substitution SNPs, computation is a little on the slow side

- Note on speed: This is not the fastest function.
-I recommend running it separately (and concurrently) on each chromosome and/or running it separately for each population.
+ Note on speed: I recommend running it separately (and concurrently) on each chromosome and/or running it separately for each population.
 If running populations separately, you should be able to join the results together directly (or using the Chr and Pos columns as keys if you want to double check).
 As long as each population is run with the same `-s` input file, `-w` window